SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDC100_TSEMP_Technical.md

 ## Usage (4.0.0.x)

 ### Exported connectors

-The following tables provide a comprehensive overview of the exported connectors used for DVEs creation.
+Below you can find a comprehensive overview of the exported connectors used for the creation of DVEs.

 #### Transmitters

 | Exported Connector                      | Description                                                                                                               |